Mulan Joins the Army (1939 film): Release

-Mulan Joins the Army was made during the Japanese occupation of China and the so-called "Solitary Island" period of Chinese cinema.
+Mulan Joins the Army was made during the Second Sino-Japanese War and the so-called Solitary Island period, when the city's foreign concessions remained outside direct Japanese occupation while much of Chinese-administered Shanghai had fallen after 1937.
 Given the film's subtle patriotism, it proved extremely popular with domestic audiences.
 Premiering in Shanghai's newest theater, the Astor in February 1939, in time for the Chinese New Year, Mulan Joins the Army ended up being a critical success.
-It was moreover, a major commercial success, playing to full theaters in Shanghai and remained on-screen for 85 consecutive days.
+It was moreover, a major commercial success, playing to full theaters in Shanghai and remained on-screen for 83 consecutive days.
 The success even made its lead, Chen Yunshang, into a bona fide star, with Hwa Cheng studio quickly capitalizing on her newfound fame by casting her in two additional musicals.
 Not only that, but before the release of this film, the movie industry during the isolated island period was rather sluggish.
 The release of "Mulan Joins the Army" pointed a direction for producers of the time.
 In the following two years, the emergence of many similar films provided spiritual solace to the people of Shanghai.

 When the Xinhua Film Company’s Mulan Joins the Army was first screened at the Only Cinema in Chongqing in 1940, it faced audience opposition due to the film's perceived relationship with the ongoing Second Sino-Japanese War.
 During the premiere, numerous attendees took to the stage to express their dissent through speeches.
 They argued that the film’s recurring motif, introduced in three separate interludes with the phrase “When the sun rises, it shines over the whole world,” was a veiled reference to Japan.
-The situation escalated when some individuals stormed the projection room and destroyed all the film reels in a fiery protest.
+The situation escalated into a protest against the screening.
 On the second day of the incident, the National Government's Central Telegraphic Inspection Committee's spokesperson released a written statement stating that the film did not go against the Committee's regulations and that it did not go against anti-Japanese resistance as was alleged and criticized.
 There were, however, opposing views to this.
 Ma Yanxiang, a dramatist, and director had watched a small-scale trial screening of Mulan Joins the Army.
 He and his mentor tried to publicly call for the cancellation of the screening of the film, but their request was rejected by the local newspaper agency.